Reasons to consider Irish Black and Red Bulls

 The end product of every cattle ranch is to provide nourishment for the consumer.
 The flavor and tenderness of Irish Black Beef is second to none.
 Our steaks rival those of 5-Star restaurants, in tenderness and flavor, and is consistently that way.
 No steak knives around here–butterknives cut our steaks!

 The fertility of Irish Black Cattle is unsurpassed.
-The females reach puberty early and produce a calf every year.
+The females reach puberty early.
 The bulls are noted for large scrotal circumference and high quality semen.
 It’s not uncommon for one 2-year old Irish Black Bull to be able to cover 70 cows.

 Irish Black calves are noted for heavy weaning weights and they continue to perform all the way through the feedlot to slaughter.
 Feed conversion is where they excel; often converting feed at the rate of less than five pounds per pound of gain in the feed lot.
 Cows that convert feed this well cost less to maintain, increasing your bottom line.